SeisSol/TensorForge/README.md

-# Kernelforge
+# TensorForge

 (formerly known as gemmforge and chainforge)

 ## Installation
-Kernelforge is a Python package, i.e. you can do
+TensorForge is a Python package, i.e. you can do
 ```
 pip install .
 ```